yan-braslavsky/Rolex/README.md

 Watch-View
 ==========

 This is an implementation for another android custom view.The view is a simple analog watch.
-The code can help you understand how a custom view can be created.Or you can jsut use this custom view in your project as it is or with some adaptations.
+The code can help you understand how a custom view can be created.Or you can just use this custom view in your project as it is or with some adaptations.

 ### Purpose of this project
 Here I want to show you how a relatively complex custom view can be implemented.